 Eventually I met Gommaar Timmermans of Verisafe® in Belgium.
 His background as a chemist in the plastics industry led to the development of a shrink wrap film that was specifically engineered for scaffolding & construction.
 Not only that but Gommaar worked with the BRE in the UK to achieve LPS1207 and LPS1215 flame retardant certification which meant it was the only shrink wrap film to be approved by the insurance industry for use on construction projects.

 I gave the first few rolls of Verisafe® to our own installation teams to try out in the summer of 2014.
 At that time we were building 168 shrink wrapped ‘pods’ high around the roof of the Olympic Stadium in London.
 The trial was a success, the wrap welded easily (and stayed welded without taping) and shrunk off tightly, even in breezy conditions.
-Since then business has been expanding month by month as we have carried out installation work and started supplying the shrink wrap rolls to customers who carry out their own shrink wrap jobs.
+Since then the business has been expanding constantly as we have started to supply our own shrink wrap rolls used for installations and even for customers who carry out their own shrink wrap jobs!

 I’m inspired by people who work hard.
 I am very aware that scaffolding and the construction market is highly competitive so it is great to see our customers’ businesses expanding and to play just a small part in that.